How an intentional corporate culture makes for more engaged employees, accelerated growth, and happier clients

 Duckworth and Banjak implemented a pay structure unique to their industry.
 They set aside a portion of the company’s profits, distributing it to employees on a quarterly basis.

 Banjak comments that to give some of the company’s profits back to other team members is “more respectful of those who are driving the business … [those] ensuring our company continues to thrive.”

 However, Gallup’s publication, “State of the American Workplace”, notes that financial compensation isn’t enough to keep employees engaged.
 They write, “Employees need to be in an environment where there is mutual respect for one another’s results.”

 True Title has been able to develop this environment.
-Skiles was impressed as she realized John Duckworth both understood and respected her day-to-day task list, something she feels is unique in the industry.
+Edler was impressed as she realized John Duckworth both understood and respected her day-to-day task list, something she feels is unique in the industry.

 Duckworth and Banjak keep the staff engaged outside of the office too.
-Through holiday and summer parties, happy hours, and other events, True Title employees love getting together.
+They can’t wait to get back to the holiday and summer parties, happy hours, and other events.
+Nothing better than getting together outside of work.
 They enjoy each other’s company, and that shows during work hours as well.